web-deps/odom/docs/api/create-component/middleware.md

 ### `custom`

-Array of functions used to process [`markup`]().
+Array of functions used to process [`markup`](./create-component.md#markup).
+The functions are involked in the order they are in the array.
 The result of one function is passed to the next function.
+After processing, the end result is assigned to [`Component.scope`](../component/compnent.md#scope).
+This overrides all the component utilities used to process markup.

 ## `styles`